 To address this issue, the Department will work with other agencies to design staff development programs.
 Specifically, the Department plans to create improved leadership training curricula which will enhance leadership skills and support continuous organizational development.
-The training will focus on executives as well as prepare employees for positions such as Warden and Superintendent.
-This training is imperative to prepare the Department's supervisory and managerial staff to assume executive-level positions as more executives retire.
+The training will focus on executives & well & prepare employees for positions such & Warden and Superintendent.
+This training is imperative to prepare the Department's supervisory and managerial staff to assume executive-level positions & more executives retire.
 An effective succession management plan will help prepare staff to be successful future leaders.